Selling, buying or transferring a property

 • pay the LPT charges and interest due

-You should provide the buyer, or their solicitor, with the following information:
+You should provide the buyer, or their solicitor, with the following information, to confirm that Revenue clearance applies:

 • The property ID.